typingtanuki/serverMonitor/README.md

 ## How to

+1. Make the jar by running `gradlew jar`
 1. Deploy the tool on each server
 1. Copy conf/sample.conf to conf/monitor.conf
-1. Edit the configuration to match your settings
+1. Edit the configuration to match your needs
-1. Start MonitorMain
+1. Start the monitor with `java -jar serverMonitor.jar`

 ## What can be monitored ?